-- Hypersensitivity to the active substances, to any of the penicillins or to any of the excipients listed in section 6.1. - History of a severe immediate hypersensitivity reaction (e.g. anaphylaxis) to another beta-lactam agent (e.g. a cephalosporin, carbapenem or monobactam). - History of jaundice/hepatic impairment due to amoxicillin/clavulanic acid (see section 4.8).
+Hypersensitivity to the active substances or to any of the penicillins.

+History of a severe immediate hypersensitivity reaction (e.g. anaphylaxis) to another beta-lactam agent (e.g. a cephalosporin, carbapenem or monobactam).

+History of jaundice/hepatic impairment due to amoxicillin/clavulanic acid (see section 4.8).